 So, that's who controls the Internet, and how.
-To this date, the control is purely technical, and it is very well done.
+That control was always purely technical, and very well done.
 (Sure, it's not perfect.
 There are a few unpleasant practices – the domain name business, to name one – but most of it is managed excellently.)

 The HADOPI Controversy